RISE-iEEG: Robust to Inter-Subject Electrodes Implantation Variability iEEG Classifier: Conclusion

 \section{Conclusion}

-In this study, we introduced the RISE-iEEG model, a generalizable neural decoder that is applicable to iEEG data collected from various experiments.
-Our proposed model features a patient-specific projection network followed by a discriminative deep neural network.
-The projection network maps each patient's data into a common low-dimensional space, ensuring that the discriminative network receives a consistent representation of the iEEG data across different patients.
-This mapping addresses the challenge of inter-subject electrode implantation variability without requiring the MNI coordinates of electrode.
-The model consistently outperforms state-of-the-art models, including HTNet and EEGNet, across multiple datasets.
-Furthermore, we demonstrated how the model can be used to study underlying neural encoding mechanisms.
-Specifically, we showed that the Superior Temporal lobe is the primary encoding neural node in the Music Reconstruction dataset.
-We believe the RISE-iEEG model offers robust and accurate decoding performance, as well as an interpretable architecture that can be used to probe neural mechanisms.
-The promising results from our evaluations highlight RISE-iEEG as a novel tool with the potential to make significant contributions to neuroscience research.
+In this study, we introduced the RISE-iEEG model, a generalizable neural decoder for iEEG data from diverse experiments.
+It includes a participant-specific projection network that maps data into a shared low-dimensional space, followed by a discriminative deep neural network.
+This approach addresses inter-subject electrode variability without requiring MNI coordinates.
+RISE-iEEG outperforms advanced models like HTNet and EEGNet across two datasets, showcasing its effectiveness.
+Additionally, it reveals neural encoding mechanisms, identifying the Superior Temporal and Postcentral lobes as key nodes in the Music Reconstruction and AJILE12 datasets.
+The RISE-iEEG model demonstrates robust decoding performance and offers an interpretable architecture that supports the exploration of neural mechanisms, making it a valuable tool for advancing neuroscience research.